apache/www-site/content/legal/resolved.md

 ### Including Doxygen-generated config files

-As long as the generated comments are removed from the Doxygen-generated files, these files may be used.
+You may use these files as long as you remove the generated comments.

 ### Can Apache projects have external dependencies on Ruby licensed works?  {#ruby-license}